oaluna/luna-websolutions-blog/posts/javascript-prototype.md

 <h2>Intro</h2>

+Blogging is a staple in a developer's learning path.
+Unfortunately I've been on my path for a year and for some reason thought it was just as good to document my learning on paper.
+So for the next few days I will be back-logging all of my handwritten notes while referring to some written works that will be credited at the end of each part.
+It's going to be a long week but I'm feeling good and just had my morning coffee.

+<h2>Object Oriented Programming</h2>

 One way of using JavaScript is to use a set of techniques that focuses organization around the use of objects called <em>object-oriented programming</em>.
 This approach is older than JavaScript itself.
 In fact, JavaScript's design as a language was shaped by object-oriented programming.
 Today I will